 While there’s no official research on the effectiveness of grey rocking, some studies on online behavior suggest that people with narcissistic personality disorder have a tendency to engage in attention-seeking behavior.
 If a narcissistic person can’t get the attention they want from you, there’s a good chance that they’ll move on and look elsewhere.

-The ultimate goal of the grey rock technique is to cause a toxic person to lose interest in you.
-While you may not be able to completely cut off narcissistic or abusive people in your life, this might be a way to limit the harm that their behavior inflicts on your life.
+The ultimate goal of the grey rock technique is to cause a toxic person or a narcissist to lose interest in you.
+While you may not be able to completely cut off narcissistic or abusive people in your life, this might be a way to limit the harm that their behavior inflicts on your life and on your mental health.

 “The grey rock method is a technique to deal with individuals who are toxic and unhealthy in one’s life.
 It’s a useful technique to disengage with individuals who cause a lot of stress and instability.
 It is quite effective but is something that should be implemented sparingly.
 It’s not intended for use all the time with everyone.”